HomayoonAlimohammadi/Email-Sender/README.md

 # Send Email to your desired recipients!
 ## How does it work:
-- in the <b>professors.xlsx</b> insert all the records of the professors you desire!
+- in the <b style='color: blue;'>professors.xlsx</b> insert all the records of the professors you desire!
 - don't forget to include all the main fields so that the email won't face any difficulties.
 - instead of the <b>Resume.pdf</b> put your own resume and it will be <b>Attached</b> to each and every email!
 - in the <b>gmail_sender.py</b> edit the <b>mail_content</b> variable to edit the main email body.